escodebar/trainings/slides.md

 Notes:
 * If you leave the starting point, the current HEAD is used
 * Read the commands documentation, it is very useful (similar to the reset command)
+* `git checkout` might require some runtime, depending on the size of the files to be copied

 ---